phatysddev/Tarang/README.md

 // Initialize Model
 const userModel = new Model<User>(client, {
-  sheetName: 'Users', // Name of the tab in Google Sheets
+  sheetName: "Users", // Name of the tab in Google Sheets
   schema: UserSchema,
 });
 ```